 Working on or off-campus during the academic year and working a summer job can go far to help keep your college expenses in check.

-- Be a Resident Assistant (RA): You could have something in common with Wesley Snipes, Sheryl Crow, Adam Sandler or Hillary Rodham Clinton – they all worked in their college residence halls as a Resident Assistant (RA).
-Many RA’s get free room and board, and sometimes a private room, in exchange for creating activities in the residence halls, acting as a resource and working with others to solve problems.
+- Be a Resident Assistant (RA): Many RA’s get free room and board, and sometimes a private room, in exchange for creating activities in the residence halls, acting as a resource and working with others to solve problems.
 Plus, being an RA will provide you with a wealth of experiences that will help build your resume.
 Contact your campus residential life office for details and application information – apply early, as these positions get filled quickly.

-- Summer Jobs: While it’s tempting to take an extended break from academic studies, enlightened students use their summers to find part-time or seasonal work.
-Not only can summer work provide good income that can be used towards textbooks and other college expenses, you may have an opportunity to find a job in your field of study, adding experience to your resume.
+- Summer Jobs: While it’s tempting to take an extended break from academic studies, forward-thinking students use their summers to find part-time or seasonal work.
+Not only can summer work provide good income to pay for next semester's textbooks and other college expenses, you may have an opportunity to find a job in your field of study, adding experience to your resume.
 The New York State Department of Labor’s Youth Portal has information to help you get ready for interviews and find a job.
 New York City students can find a job at the Summer Youth Employment Program (SYEP).
 Students in other regions look at their respective local government website in order to learn more about possible youth employment programs.

 Use College Payment Plans

 Use College Tuition Payment Plans: